alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 5. Once the script exits successfully you should see the following resource groups under the SHM-subscription (NB. names may differ slightly):

 ![](images/resource_groups.png)

-### Set Keyvault access policies

-1. Go the the Azure portal.
-Under the subscription entered in the config file there will be a newly created resource group called `RG_DSG_SECRETS`.
-Go to the `key-vault` inside it and click `access policies` in the left panel.

-2. Click `Select principal` and find the security group that should have access.
-    - For Turing test SHMs this should be: `Safe Haven Test Admins`
-    - For Turing production SHMs this should be: `Safe Haven Production Admins` Safe Haven Test Admins" for test SHMs and "Safe Haven Production Admins"
-    - For non-turing users, create a security group of Users who should have access.

-3. Select all under `Key permissions`, `Secret permissions` and `Certificate permissions`

-4. Click ok.

 ### Download software and upload to blob storage
 A number of files are critical for the DSG deployment.
 They must be added to blob storage: